vlssanonymous/uq-predgan/UQ-PredGAN/README.md

-## Uncertainty Quantification Predictive GAN (UQ-PredGAN) - Forecasting spatial variation of COVID-19 infection using GAN
+## Uncertainty Quantification Predictive GAN (UQ-PredGAN) - Applied to a spatio-temporal compartmental model in epidemiology

 - 1.ReadCompress.ipynb -> Read and compress the training snapshots (time steps) using PCA.
 Apply the PCA compression to the test datasets.